-From 5 April 2015, new employment legislation allows parents to Shared Parental Leave (SPL) and pay following the birth or adoption of a child, therefore increasing fathers’ rights.
+Employment legislation allows parents to Shared Parental Leave (SPL) and pay following the birth or adoption of a child.

-Employed parents who take SPL will be eligible for a new statutory payment called shared parental pay (ShPP).
+Employed parents who take SPL are eligible for a statutory payment called shared parental pay (ShPP).

 ShPP will apply where: